ldionne/mpl11/README.md

 ```

 The next logical step is to prune the superfluous indirection through the
-`*_impl` metafunction classes and to simply make them metafunctions.
+`*_impl` lifted metafunctions and to simply make them metafunctions.

 ```cpp
 template <typename Datatype, typename = true_>